 Phone calls are efficient, which is a good thing, but the benefits of in-person meetings are: 1) easier to build rapport and trust; and; 2) more difficult for the interviewee to deceive in-person than over the phone or email (especially useful for meetings with company management).
-These or registered AnalystSolutions partcipants -- not to be re-distribute benefits must be weighted with the significant time required for travel.
+These benefits must be weighted with the significant time required for travel.
 Therefore, if travel is required, attempt to meet multiple contacts.